fossabot/trader.python/README.txt

 Analyze the trading history (High/low/vwap/total/amounts/times) = "readtradehist24"

 ###Automatic Bot
-"Sellwhileaway" - Repeatedly checks your balance and sells X amount at Price A (in case you have to leave the house and you are waiting on bitcoins to confirm)
+"Sellwhileaway" - checks your balance and sells X amount at Price A (in case you have to leave the house and you are waiting on bitcoins to confirm)
-"Liquidbot" - a bot on bitfloor to add liquidity to the market by surfing the spread To take advantage of bitfloor's 0.1% prodiver bonus therefor won't incur any trading fees
+- Also Sellwhileaway2 (both are works in progress) "Liquidbot" - a bot on bitfloor to add liquidity to the market by surfing the spread To take advantage of bitfloor's 0.1% prodiver bonus therefor won't incur any trading fees
+"Balancenotifier" - check balance every 30 seconds and beeps everytime your balance is added to (fully functional, and nice for day trading)

 # Includes frameworks (libs) for Mt.Gox, Bitfloor, BTC-E, Bitstamp
 # All scripts located in bin/